 Corriere Della Sera wrote in Italy on October 12 that there was enough evidence that “Brussels does not consider this initiative as an individual act and directly accuses Tehran.”

 The Iranian regime embassy’s press release writes, “The Embassy of the Islamic Republic of Iran in Belgium and the Grand Duchy of Luxembourg follows with concern the unfounded reports concerning the Iranian diplomat illegally incarcerated in Antwerp.
 “In other words, the regime’s embassy is objecting to the arrest of a “diplomat” and is virtually accepting Assadi’s role in Villepint’s terrorist plot.
-However, the documents and pieces of evidence leave no doubt on Assadi’s undeniable role as the commander of the criminal operation.
+However, the documents and pieces of evidence leave no doubt about Assadi’s undeniable role as the commander of the criminal operation.

 As the Iranian Resistance has repeatedly pointed out, the embassies and representations of the clerical regime are centers of espionage, planning, and commanding terrorist operations.
 Closing down the representative offices of this regime and prosecuting and expelling its mercenaries and agents is critical to safeguard these countries’ security, particularly for the Iranian refugees and dissidents.